reuschi/smart-photo-frame/README.md

 ## Folder structure

 When repository is cloned, no subfolders are created.
 To store your images, a subfolder named "images" will be created while importing the first image.
-Within this folder you can delete or add new photos manually or by Telegram command.\
+Within this folder you can delete or add new photos manually or by Telegram command.
+After adding or deleting (if done by hand) the frame needs to be restarted manually.
+If uploaded or deleted by Telegram command, this is done automatically.\
 All other data is stored in the main folder of the cloned repository.\
-Automatic gernerated files by the frame are:
+Automatic generated files by the frame are:
 * telegram_bot.db
 * messages.log

-If you delete these files manually after creation, maybe some errors can arise.
+If you delete these files manually after creation, some errors may occur.

 ## Config file

 The config file should be stored as **config.ini** in the same folder as the **main.py** and should look like the following:
 ```
 [telegram]
-token = <Telegram API Token>
+token = <Your Telegram API Token>
 allowedsenders = 123456789,<comma seperated Telegram user id's>
 admins = <comma seperated Telegram user id's> ; will be allowed to send admin commands
 auth_password = <admin password>